alanvalejo/epsilon/README.md

 **About**

-This is an alternative Python implementation of graph construction method e-graph (e-neighborhood Graph Construction), used in Berton and Lopes (2016) [1].
+This is an alternative Python implementation of graph construction method e-graph (e-neighborhood Graph Construction) also known epsilon graph, used in Berton and Lopes (2016) [1].
 The implementation is based on Kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.

 **Download**

-* You can download the Epsilon (or E-graph) software in http://www.alanvalejo.com.br/software?name=epsilon
+- You can download the Epsilon (or E-graph) software in http://www.alanvalejo.com.br/software?name=epsilon

 **Usage**